PubInv/freespireco/proposal.md

 None of the volunteers got paid for this invention and development work.
 (We do pay for some manual services, such as soldering boards together.)

-We can probably continue to make progress on this project without receiving a larger grant.
+We can probably continue to make progress on Freespireco without receiving a larger grant.
 However, a larger grant will allow us to make much faster progress across a full spectrum of medical devices.